theogravity/version-bump-plugin-dummy/README.md

 # version-bump-plugin-dummy

+A version strategy for [version-bump](https://github.com/theogravity/version-bump).

-Plugin for version-bump used for testing plugin functionality only
+Does not do anything.
+Used for testing strategy functionality only.